2729StormRobotics/StormCV2017/README.md

 Also on a windows computer you will need [Eclipse with the wpilib plugins](http://wpilib.screenstepslive.com/s/4485/m/13503/l/599679-installing-eclipse-c-java)

-Lastly you'll need to install all the other packages we use from pip which are sstored inside our ```requirements.txt```
+Lastly you'll need to install all the other packages we use from pip which are stored inside our ```requirements.txt```
 ```
 pip install -r requirements.txt
 ```